ChrisWeldon/MTGForecasting/README.md

      return data[0]

- ### constructs a pandas.Dataframe containing all of the occurance data of each card grouped by day.
+ ### constructs a pandas.Dataframe containing all of the occurrence data of each card grouped by day.
 It is possible
  ### that there are more than one tournaments per day, but the analysis will only interval per day so that data must
  ### be grouped into one row